nielsdos/FGS.rs/README.md

 The output is not identical to FGS 1.31, it's closer to 1.30, which I believe is more correct.

 The original FGS is licensed under GPL3, so is this repository.
+This repository contains train files from the original FragGeneScan.